 Steve Gormley: [00:22:11] Well, you want to make sure that, for example, at International Cannabrands, we’re only buying profitable businesses, so you want to make sure that the businesses were profitable.
 There’s nothing different in cannabis.
 There’s no accounting principle that you would apply to any other business protocol that you wouldn’t apply to cannabis.
 And it’s an agricultural product.
 Right?

-So when you’re developing a brand and you’re leveraging distribution and there’s licensing protocol and taxes that you have to deal with, all of the same components that go into evaluating a norm, I won’t use the word normal, but evaluating a non-cannabis business are applied to cannabis as well.
+So when you develop a brand, you leverage distribution.
+Then there’s licensing protocol and taxes that you have to deal with.
 And because it’s an agricultural product, if you’re in production, some facets of production, cultivation or manufacturing oil, you’re going to look at all of the same variables you would if you were producing cattle, for example.

 So, each business protocol has its own inherent costs and issues and so cannabis is the same.
 Whether you’re in production or technology or you’re selling brands or you’re in distribution or you’re a dispensary operator, all of the same accounting principles apply.
 There’s nothing that’s really different.